convenience-tinashe-chibatamoto/Python-Mega-CheatSheet-Practice/README.md

 * The __init__ method is crucial in this example because it allows us to create Country objects with specific initial values for their attributes.
 Without the __init__ method, we would have to manually set the attributes for each Country object, which would be more error-prone and less efficient.

 Why is the ```self``` part always there?
 What is it for?
+* The ```self``` argument in Python class methods is like a pronoun pointing back to the specific object the method is being called on.
+It allows methods to interact with the data that belongs to that particular object instance.
+It is there to provide a reference to the current object instance itself.
+Here's why it's important:
+- Methods operate on objects: When you call a method on an object, that method needs a way to access and modify the object's attributes (variables) specific to that instance. ```self``` provides this link.
+- Differentiating between objects: Classes can create multiple objects (instances).
+Without ```self```, methods wouldn't be able to tell which object's attributes they're working with. ```self``` ensures methods work on the correct object's data.
+-

 9.
 10. What are decorators in Python?